0x16h/cryogenix.net-www/src/OpenBSD_assembly.md

 - -e _start instructs the linker to use _start as an entry symbol/point
 - -static is required for compatibility with OpenBSD - I'm not sure why, but without it the program will abort.
 Some kernel security feature?

+Execute our program and print the exit code:

+    $ ./sysexit
+    $ echo $?

 ##### Our first program: in inline x86-64 assembly

 Nowadays it's often desirable to use inline assembly language within C programs; this allows precision control of registers and optimised routines to be made while retaining the beautiful ANSI C language for the bulk of the code.
 Here's how we implement our program using inline asm, inline.c: